Take Five: Future within the Quartet

-The saxophonist, Desmond, wrote and recorded the similar-sounding (and similarly named) composition "Take Ten" for his 1963 solo album Take Ten; he released another rendition of "Take Ten" on his 1973 album Skylark.
 Over the next 50 years the group re-recorded it many times, and typically used it to close concerts: each member, upon completing his solo, would leave the stage as in Haydn's Farewell Symphony until only the drummer remained ("Take Five" having been composed to feature Morello's mastery of 5/4 time).
 Upon his death from lung cancer in 1977, Desmond left the performance royalties for his compositions, including "Take Five", to the American Red Cross, which has since received payments averaging well over $100,000 a year.

 Legacy

-Take Five was positively received both in its release and current times and is the biggest-selling jazz single of all time.
+"Take Five" was positively received both in its release and current times and is the biggest-selling jazz single of all time.
 In 2020, The New York Times called the standard "among the most iconic records in Jazz".
 The single was inducted into the Grammy Hall of Fame in 1996.
 It has received subsequently replay in movie and television soundtracks, giving it continued radio airplay.

-Take Five was played in restaurant scene, in 1993 film Manhattan Murder Mystery.
+"Take Five" was played in a restaurant scene in the 1993 film Manhattan Murder Mystery.

 Covers and adaptations

 "Take Five" is considered a jazz standard and has been covered many times in a variety of genres.
 The first known cover was by Carmen McRae on the 1961 live album Take Five Live, supported by Brubeck, Gene Wright and Morello.
 For the recording, McRae sang lyrics written by Brubeck's wife Iola; these lyrics would later be used for other vocal recordings.

+Desmond wrote and recorded the similar-sounding (and similarly named) composition "Take Ten" for his 1963 solo album Take Ten; he released another rendition of "Take Ten" on his 1973 album Skylark.

+Grover Washington Jr. recorded a cover with the subtitle Take Another Five for his 1992 album Next Exit.

 Jamaican saxophonist Val Bennett covered the song in 1968 in a roots reggae style, in 4/4 time, and retitled "The Russians Are Coming".
 Bennett's version became the theme of British television series The Secret Life of Machines in the late 1980s.
 Al Jarreau recorded an acclaimed scat version of the song for NDR Television in Hamburg, West Germany on October 17, 1975.
 Moe Koffman recorded a cover for his 1996 album Devil’s Brew.
 In 2011, a version by Pakistan's Sachal Studios Orchestra won widespread acclaim and charted highly on American and British jazz charts; Brubeck called it "the most interesting" version of Take Five he has heard.
 Canadian animator Steven Woloshen created the 2003 animated short film Cameras Take Five, which animated an improvised series of abstract lines and figures set to the song.